MehediHasan-ds/MehediHasan-ds/README.md

 ---

-## 🚀 **Ongoing Projects**
+## **Ongoing Projects**

 ### **[Data Analysis on Hospitality Domain using Power BI](https://github.com/MehediHasan-ds/Hospitality-Management-Data-Analysis-with-Power-BI.git)**
 🔹 Conducting an **in-depth analysis** of customer behavior, revenue trends, and booking patterns in the hospitality industry.
 🔹 Designing **interactive Power BI dashboards** to visualize key business insights.
 🔹 Aiming to provide **data-driven recommendations** to optimize business performance.

+---

 ### **[An-End-to-End Interactive Shopping Website](https://github.com/MehediHasan-ds/An-Interactive-Shopping-Web-Page.git)**
 🔹 Developing a **fully interactive e-commerce platform** with product browsing, cart management, and checkout features.
 🔹 Implementing **responsive UI/UX** using **HTML, CSS, and JavaScript** for a seamless shopping experience.
 🔹 Working to integrate backend functionalities for **user authentication and order management**.
-🔹 Keeping it structured so that **End-to-End data Analysis can be done and make recommendations and decisions using Power BI and MAchine Learning**.
+🔹 Keeping it structured so that **End-to-End data Analysis can be done and make recommendations and decisions using Power BI and Machine Learning**.

 ---